blltrx/sitemd/content/P-plat0.md

 <video width="100%" autoplay muted loop src="/assets/plat-0_CDF.mp4">your browser probably doesn't support mp4 files if you see this, sorry! (you can download the video <a href="/assetsplat-0_RDH.mp4" download >by clicking here</a>!</video>

-## next stop: Edinburgh Haymarket (HYM)
+## next stop: Bradford Forster Square (BDQ)

-idk how i'm going to approach this one.
+living in Leeds this one is easy, i just forgot to do it because i forgot the opening date. i plan on doing this in July '25.

 ## where are the others?